 No. However, if the LPN receives the training and is able to demonstrate initial and continued competence, then the LPN can provide secondary or re-training.

 What is the role of the second MAP Certified staff in the dosage verification procedure for warfarin sodium therapy?

 The second MAP Certified staff must verify that the correct dose was prepared by the first MAP Certified staff before the individual receives the warfarin sodium.
 The second MAP Certified staff should compare the Health Care Provider order to the pharmacy label and to the medication sheet and verify that the correct warfarin dosage was placed in the medication cup.
 The second staff should verify that the correct dose was prepared.
 It is not required that the second staff watch the medication being administered.

 What if there is no second MAP Certified staff available for the warfarin sodium dosage verification procedure?

-Do relief staff need training on the three high alert medications?
+Do relief staff need training on the two high alert medications?